LGBT Rights Milestones Fast Facts

 June 9, 2015 - Secretary of Defense Ash Carter announces that the Military Equal Opportunity policy has been adjusted to include gay and lesbian military members.

-April 24, 2015 - In a televised interview with ABC's Diane Sawyer, US Olympic gold medal winner Bruce Jenner says, "Yes, for all intents and purposes, I'm a woman."
-Jenner later reveals that she is now Caitlyn Jenner and will live as a woman.

 April 28, 2015 - The US Supreme Court hears oral arguments on the question of the freedom to marry in Kentucky, Tennessee, Ohio and Michigan.
-The decision may bring a national resolution on the issue of same-sex marriage.

-June 26, 2015 - The Supreme Court rules that states cannot ban same-sex marriage.
-The 5-4 ruling had Justice Anthony Kennedy writing for the majority with the four liberal justices.
+On June 26 the Supreme Court rules that states cannot ban same-sex marriage.
+The 5-4 ruling had Justice Anthony Kennedy writing for the majority.
 Each of the four conservative justices writes their own dissent.

-July 27, 2015 - Boy Scouts of America President Robert Gates announces "the national executive board ratified a resolution removing the national restriction on openly gay leaders and employees."
+July 27, 2015 - Boy Scouts of America President Robert Gates announces, "the national executive board ratified a resolution removing the national restriction on openly gay leaders and employees."

 May 17, 2016 - The Senate confirms Eric Fanning to be secretary of the Army, making him the first openly gay secretary of a US military branch.
-Fanning previously served as Defense Secretary Ash Carter's chief of staff, and also served as undersecretary of the Air Force and deputy undersecretary of the Navy.
+Fanning previously served as Defense Secretary Carter's chief of staff, and also served as undersecretary of the Air Force and deputy undersecretary of the Navy.

 June 24, 2016 - President Barack Obama announces the designation of the first national monument to lesbian, gay, bisexual and transgender (LGBT) rights.
 The Stonewall National Monument will encompass Christopher Park, the Stonewall Inn and the surrounding streets and sidewalks that were the sites of the 1969 Stonewall uprising.

-June 30, 2016 - Secretary of Defense Ash Carter announces that the Pentagon is lifting the ban on transgender people serving openly in the US military.
-The decision removes one of the last remaining barriers to LGBT participation in the armed forces.
+June 30, 2016 - Secretary of Defense Carter announces that the Pentagon is lifting the ban on transgender people serving openly in the US military.

 August 5-21, 2016 - A record number of "out" athletes compete in the summer Olympic Games in Rio de Janeiro.
-Human Rights Campaign estimates that there are at least 41 openly lesbian, gay and bisexual Olympians -- up from 23 that participated in London 2012 -- though Outsports.com puts that number much higher at 49.
+The Human Rights Campaign estimates that there are at least 41 openly lesbian, gay and bisexual Olympians -- up from 23 that participated in London 2012.

 November 9, 2016 - Kate Brown is sworn in as governor of Oregon, a day after she was officially elected to the office.
 Brown becomes the highest-ranking LGBT person elected to office in the United States.
 Brown took over the governorship in February 2016 (without an election), after Democrat John Kitzhaber resigned amidst a criminal investigation.